 - B-9 Select two shipments, in different quarters of the investigation period, and provide a complete set of all of the documentation related to the export sale.
-For example: - o the importer's purchase order, order confirmation, and contract of sale; - o commercial invoice; - bill of lading, export permit; - freight invoices in relation to movement of the goods from factory to Australia, including inland freight contract; - o marine insurance expenses; and - o letter of credit, and bank documentation, proving payment.
+For example: - the importer's purchase order, order confirmation and contract of sale; - commercial invoice; - bill of lading, export permit; - freight invoices in relation to movement of the goods from factory to Australia, including inland freight contract; - · marine insurance expenses; and - letter of credit and bank documentation, proving payment.

-Customs and Border Protection will select additional shipments for payment verification at the time of the visit.
+The Commission will select additional shipments for payment verification at the time of the visit.